JayO-1/system-design-101/README.md

 Containers aim to improve upon the resource intensiveness of VMs, by removing the need for a virtual OS from the VM.

-Instead, only application code, dependencies, environment variables, configuration settings, etc. are wrapped into a single bundle, making containers making containers lightweight and easily scaled.
+Instead, only application code, dependencies, environment variables, configuration settings, etc. are wrapped into a single bundle, making containers lightweight and easily scaled.

 A manifest file is used to describe the properties of this bundle when it is being built.
 With Docker, this is referred to as a Docker file, while in Cloud Foundry a manifest.yaml is used.